NetOfficeFw/Docs/app/tutorials/index.md

 title: Tutorials
 ---

+# Tutorials

+Learn how to build Office Add-ins using NetOffice and study details about COM object in NetOffice.

 ## NetOffice Add-ins

 1. [Microsoft Office Add-ins using NetOffice](../addins/)

 <!--
 1. [Deployment of NetOffice Add-ins](addin02_en.html)
 1. [Isolating Add-in with COM Shim library](addin03_en.html)